johnpeart/johnpeart.github.io/_blogpost/2016-04-17-eurovision-first-listens.md

   commentary: |
     This could have been a superb ballad; the instrumentation is intriguing, and there's a key change.
 But you can't excuse the weak vocals.

-- country: "The Netherlands"
+- country: "Netherlands"
-  emoji: "Douwe Bob"
   song: "Slow Down"
+  artist: "Douwe Bob"
   semifinal: 1
   final: true
   commentary: |